svekeman/www-greenitglobe/www.greenitglobe.com/content/gener8/index.md

 +++

 ### IT Building Blocks

-Gener8 are building blocks to create IT infrastructure and raw capacity.
-Gener8-PB is your storage building block allowing you to build large digital archives.
-Gener8-HC is hyperconverged storage that includes high-performance compute capacity for production and application workloads.
+Gener8 are building blocks to instantly provide IT infrastructure capacity.
+Combining and stacking the building blocks provide you with scale-out capability for storage, compute and desktop capacity.
+Gener8 can also be used as stand-alone IT system in a hyperdense, silent and power-saving form factor.

 ### Gener8-PB

 This building block generates 1.5 petabyte of storage in only 1 meter.
 This compares to capacity needed for 350,000 DVD movies, 500,000,000 high definition pictures and thousands of hours surveillance camera storage.

 * Petabyte archive building block, no limits to scalability